Revised! Updated! You. Will. Love this!

 -

-Serve with your favorite toppings – sour cream, grated cheese, jalapenos, diced green onions, hot sauce
+Serve with your favorite toppings – sour cream, grated cheese, jalapenos, diced green onions, hot sauce, Fritos

 Gonna try this — I would definitely drain the meat drippings and use olive oil to saute the onions, etc. Hamburger grease is yucky.
 Maybe no pinto beans.
 I’ll let you know final star rating…probably not until this weekend.
 This is good weather for chili.
 Probably would freeze well, you think?